openbpm-platform/openbpm-control/README.md

 ![role-assignments-view_2.png](img/role-assignments-view_2.png)

-The user can now log in to Flowset Control and use all the functionality.
+The user can now log in to Flowset Control Community and use all the functionality.

 ## Running the Tests <a name="running-the-tests"></a>